 - appreciate our rich and varied literary heritage

-- write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences
+- write clearly and accurately, adapting language and style for a range of contexts, purposes and audiences

 - use discussion in order to learn; and be able to elaborate and explain clearly their understanding and ideas

-- celebrating authors, illustrators, books and of reading itself through events such as: Roald Dahl Day, World Book Day and Book Fairs
+- celebrating authors, illustrators and a love of books through events such as World Book Day and Book Fairs

 - having opportunities for discussions with talking partners

-- talk for writing
+- learning through talk for writing

-- individual and collaborative work, including presentations
+- taking part in individual and collaborative work, including presentations

-- reciting poetry and singing songs
+- reciting performance poetry and singing songs

 SPELLING AND VOCABULARY